Delegate real work to AI. Stay accountable for the result.

 • The Kaizen Wheel (AI 1, center) runs the READ / EXAMINE / DECIDE / ACT loop: the Improve skill.
 During the EXAMINE phase, AI 1 picks from four lenses: Purpose, Inconsistency, Overburden, Waste (the TPS-derived improvement lenses: Muda, Muri, Mura).
 The glass dome is ACM, the agent's persistent context memory, fed by realizations dropped in from above.

 • The Recording Desk (AI 3) and the black box capture every card the wheel produces.
 AI 3 writes each card into an open ledger titled "AUDIT TRAIL: append only".
 That book is the audit trail: always appended, never erased.
 Separately, a copy of every card feeds into the llm-harness-proxy black box: solid, opaque, tamper-evident.
-This is Principle 2: Observable Autonomy, enacted by the Trail skill.
+This is Principle 2: Observable Autonomy, enacted automatically by the Trail skill.

 • The Difference Engine (far right) measures gap-to-target.
 When nothing new arrives, the needle hits zero and the bell rings: Principle 3: Convergence Is Silence.